C-D-Lewis/fitbit-dev/utils/README.md

 # utils

 Common utility modules for common tasks across projects.
+Separated into two modules for each app component:

+## app

 * `aod.js` - simple interface for AoD on/off events.